lukailun/Rednote-AI-Agent/README-en-US.md

       ```sh
       docker run -d -p 27017:27017 --name rednote-ai-mongodb -v mongodb_data:/data/db mongodb/mongodb-community-server:latest
       ```
-      (Option 2: use this if you want to have like a permanent storage in you so your data won't be lost or remove if you stop or remove your Docker container)
+      (Option 2: Use this if you want permanent storage so your data won't be lost when you stop or remove the Docker container)

 3. **Modify the MONGODB_URI in the .env file**:
    ```dotenv
    MONGODB_URI=mongodb://localhost:27017/rednote-ai-agent
    ```

 4. **Verify the connection**:
    Open a new terminal and run the following command:
    ```sh